JBEI/edd/README.md

     * From project root, `./manage.py migrate` will create the needed database tables.
     * `./manage.py runserver` will launch the application at <http://localhost:8000/>
     * `./manage.py test main` will run unit tests on the main application
+        * Solr tests make use of a different core, see Solr section below.

 ### Debian
  * `sudo apt-get install -t testing libpq-dev` for headers required by psycopg2